spiral/docs/docs/en/component/data-grid.md

 ## Value accessors

-Accessors act like values from the section above but have another purpose - you can use them to perform not-type transformations, for example using strings, you may want to trim the value or convert it to uppercase.
+Accessors act like values from the section above but have another purpose - you can use them to perform not-type transformations, for example, using strings, you may want to trim the value or convert it to uppercase.
 They can be applied only if the value is applicable by a given `ValueInterface`.
 Examples below:

 ```php